-There is also a Lenten 2020 countdown sheet.
+You will find a Lenten 2020 countdown sheet.
 As we move through Lent, you can check off the days.

 There is a space to write your resolutions for Lent.
-You can resolve to read your book each day.
-Or maybe you want to say a prayer of Thanks every morning.
+Is there a prayer you want to say each day?
+Maybe you want to say a prayer of Thanks every morning.
 Or remember a loved one who is sick.